Vinod-E/API-Automation/README.md

 Requirement.txt contains packages and their versions which we required in framework
 ----------------------------------------------------------------------------------
-(api-automation) vinodkumar@vinod:~/hirepro_automation/API-Automation$ pip3.7 install requirements.txt
+(api-automation) vinodkumar@vinod:~/hirepro_automation/API-Automation$ pip3.7 install -r requirements.txt

 Remove folder
 -------------